druskflow/intuitive/README.md

 Django provides test cases with the python standard library We'll create a seperate data for our tests
 The fields addedmust match our models

+Testing product models will be a bit complicated as it has a lot more fields.
+We need to ensure all the mandatory fields required to create a record